nacho270/spring-alternatives/javalin-restapi-demo/README.md

 ### How to run

-Execute in the IDE through `com.nacho.blog.springalernatives.javalin.Main`.
+Execute in the IDE through `com.nacho.blog.springalternatives.javalin.Main`.

 Or through the console: `java -jar target/javalin-restapi-demo-0.0.1-SNAPSHOT.jar`

 The web will start server on port 8080.